2019 VW Atlas Vs. 2018 VW Atlas

 Rear Traffic Alert:

-The Rear Traffic Alert will keep extra electronic eyes peeled behind you when you back up, and alert if any vehicles come to cross the path.
+The Rear Traffic Alert will keep extra electronic eyes peeled behind you when you back up, and sound an alert if any vehicles come to cross the path.
 It can even help the vehicle brake, if necessary, to avoid a collision.
 This is certainly helpful to prevent getting blind-sided when reversing.